-Janmashtami Date 2020Celebrated in the month of Shravan, Krishna Janmashtami falls on the eight-day of Krishna paksha.
-Usually falling in the month of August or September in the gregorian calendar, Janmashtami in 2020 falls on a Tuesday, 11 August.
+Janmashtami Date 2021Celebrated in the month of Shravan, Krishna Janmashtami falls on the eight-day of Krishna paksha.
+Usually falling in the month of August or September in the gregorian calendar, Janmashtami in 2021 falls on a Monday, 30 August.

 Where to Celebrate in VrindavanThe holy town of Vrindavan is where Krishna spent his childhood and his teenage years.
 Situated on the banks of the river Yamuna, Vrindavan is where Krishna performed the famous Rasleelas with his Gopis.
 The celebrations start 10 days prior to the day of Birth in Vrindavan.
 Rasleelas and plays on the life of Krishna and even scenes from the epic Mahabharata of which Lord Krishna was an indispensable part are performed by professional artists on the occasion of Janmashtami.
 These plays draw a large number of tourists to Vrindavan.